-All 25 chapters are committed to developing lifelong friendships, creating far-reaching networks, and finding countless opportunities for success.
-They are values-based communities that stress academic excellence and philanthropic service.
+All 24 of IUPUI’s fraternity and sorority chapters are committed to developing lifelong friendships, creating far-reaching networks, and finding countless opportunities for success.
+They are all values-based communities that stress academic excellence and philanthropic service.

 Discover what fraternity and sorority life is all about